 November 23, 1943 - Lebanon gains independence.

-1948 to 1975 - A large number of Palestinian refugees settle in Lebanon after the creation of Israel in May 1948.
+1948-1975 - A large number of Palestinian refugees settle in Lebanon after the creation of Israel in May 1948.
 The frequent clashes between Israeli forces and Palestinian fighters unsettle the country.
-Also at times, the Lebanese army fights battles against the Palestinians causing further unrest.
+Also at times, the Lebanese army fights battles against the Palestinians, causing further unrest.

 July-October 1958 - U.S. forces help to control civil unrest.

-1975 - Civil War breaks out between Christians and the Muslim-PLO alliance.
+1975 - Civil war breaks out between Christians and the Muslim-Palestine Liberation Organization (PLO) alliance.

 1976 - At the invitation of the Lebanese government, Syria sends troops, called the Arab Deterrent Force, to help end the civil war.

 March 1978 - Israel invades Lebanon and occupies area in the south.
-After protest from the U.N., Israel withdraws, but creates a "security zone" in the south of the country, administered by the Army of South Lebanon.
+After protest from the United Nations, Israel withdraws, but creates a "security zone" in the south of the country, administered by the Army of South Lebanon.